 Why You Need a Health Insurance

-Health insurance policies, depending on type, are designed to provide a range of benefits not limited to cashless financial aid in case of hospitalization.
-Such policy also provide cover for medical checkups once a patient is discharged and cover costs for medication.
+Health insurance policies, depending on the type, are designed to provide a range of benefits not limited to cashless financial aid in case of hospitalization.
+Such policy also provides cover for medical checkups once a patient is discharged and covers costs for medication.

 Health Insurance Policies also provide financial aid for emergency hospitalization, financial aid in case of critical illness as well as reimbursement for hospital expenditure.
 Some policies also do come with tax benefits and financial cover for pre and post-hospitalization expenditure.